Natat-Piyabongkarn/my-quant-project/Learning-Log.md

 **2025-05-28**
 Exams are wrapping up.
 Getting back into the project.
 Re-reading some Python basics and reviewing what I did before.
 Nearly done with *Quantitative Finance For Dummies*.
 Planning to build something small next, maybe try to play around with linear regression.

+**2025-06-16**
+After finishing the Kaggle courses on pandas and time series, I spent a few days learning and building a mini project using linear regression to forecast S&P 500 price movements.
+The out-of-sample backtest showed the model underperformed compared to a simple buy-and-hold strategy, generating about 24% return versus 75%.
+This result was a bit demotivating, making me realize I have a long way to go before building something truly usable.
+However, it gave me important insights and motivates me to explore more advanced models next.
+I will start playing around with Monte Carlo simulation next.
+(The project is available on my GitHub for reference.)